 I sensed no judgment or coercion.
 His questions engulfed me in understanding, companionship, and reassurance.
 Almost as if he were acquainted with my grief and pain.
 But, how could he?
 He didn’t know me.
 How could he know my struggle with guilt and shame?
 Surely, he came here by mistake.

 And yet, his question was more an encouraging invitation than insensitive inquisition.
 Something inside me longed for freedom.
 A fire ignited with the passion to start anew.
 This stranger prompted self-esteem long wilted.
 Yes, he made me consider leaving—finally!

 But, could I?
 Should I?
 What would I tell my comrades in misery if I leave?
 Even worse, what will my family and friends say when I show up?
 People associate me with this place of rejection and failure!
 Do I dare?
 Where would I go?
 What would I do?

-Gazing into this stranger’s eyes, I saw his approval for my release.
+Gazing into this stranger’s eyes, I saw his approval for release from my weakness.
 I sensed my heartbeat align with his as I took his outstretched hand and stood.

 Who was this man?
 Why me, here, now?

 It matters not.
 He beckons me to my first step toward freedom.

 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage (Galatians 5:1).